-This document describes UW-Madison's policy and process for determining whether research involving human participants that is not FDA-regulated is exempt from applicable federal, state, and local regulations and the University's policies.
+This document describes UW-Madison's policy and process for determining whether non-FDA-regulated research involving human participants is exempt from applicable federal, state, and local regulations and the University's policies.

 - UW-Madison requires that IRBs rather than study teams make determinations regarding whether a potential research study involving human participants qualifies as exempt research.

 - Exempt human participants research cannot begin until an IRB has notified the study team in writing that the research qualifies as exempt.

 - UW-Madison IRBs follow the categories of exemption outlined in the federal Common Rule, which lists eight categories of research that are eligible for exemption from IRB review.

 - UW-Madison IRBs apply these eight exemption categories only to studies determined by an IRB reviewer to be no more than minimal risk.